 - Visa fees

-Proof of bona fide status for tourists include means of financial support such as cash or credit cards while business persons require a letter from the sponsoring company in the Philippines or country of origin.
+Proof of bona fide status for tourists includes means of financial capacity.
+That is to say, you need to have enough cash to cover your expenses.
+Credit cards will do, too.
+Meanwhile, businesspersons require a letter from the sponsoring company in the Philippines or country of origin.

 If you are coming from a country where yellow fever is prevalent, you need to present proof of vaccination against the disease.
 Because of the pandemic, proof of vaccination against COVID-19 is also required.
 Fully vaccinated travelers must present any of the following:

 - WHO International Certificate of Vaccination and Prophylaxis